Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon

-The entire procedure to the study the spin dependence of the behaviour of accreting matter close to the event horizon as described above is based on the stationary solutions of the differential equations describing the accretion phenomena.
-Along with the understanding of the transonic behaviour of the stationary flow solutions, it is equally important (rather necessary) to ensure the stability of such stationary configurations.
-Criteria for such sustained stability can be examined by studying the time evolution of a linear acoustic like perturbation (applied around the stationary configuration) in the full time dependent flow equations.
-The existence of the stable stationary transonic solution is associated with the non-divergent linear perturbation of the aforementioned kind.
-In this work, we develop a novel linear perturbation scheme applicable to the axisymmetric potential flow as realized on the equatorial plane of the Kerr metric.
-We perturb the velocity potential corresponding to the advective velocity of the low angular momentum accretion considered in our work and demonstrate that such perturbation does not diverge in any significant astrophysically relevant time scale.
-We thus formally establish the consistency of the formalism, which, for the first time in the literature, has been introduced in the present work to study the black hole spin dependence of the terminal behaviour of accreting matter at the extreme close vicinity of the event horizon of a Kerr black hole.
+The entire formalism developed to study the spin dependence of the behaviour of accreting matter close to the event horizon as described above is based on the stationary integral solutions of the differential equations describing the accretion phenomena.
+Along with the understanding of the transonic behaviour of the stationary flow solutions, it is rather necessary to ensure the stability of such stationary configurations.
+This stability study can be accomplished by studying the time evolution of a linear acoustic like perturbation in the full time dependent flow equations.
+The existence of the stable stationary transonic solution is associated with the non-divergent amplitude of the linear perturbation of such category.
+In this work, we develop a novel perturbation scheme applicable to the axisymmetric potential flow as realized on the equatorial plane of the Kerr metric.
+We perturb the velocity potential corresponding to the advective velocity of the low angular momentum accretion considered in our work and demonstrate that such perturbations do not diverge for astrophysically relevant time scales.
+We thus formally establish the consistency of the formalism, which, for the first time in the literature, has been introduced in the present work to study the black hole spin dependence of the terminal behaviour of shocked accreting material very close to the event horizon of a Kerr black hole.